TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2024.md

 * Lots of different definitions
 * Boils down to mechanisms for deciding whether to try a request at all or reject it out of hand
-* Two types: Reducing harvest where non-essential functionality is sacrificed for availability, rejecting load where available is sacrificed in the hope that it will reduce contention
+* Two types: "Reducing Harvest" where non-essential functionality is sacrificed for availability, "Rejecting Load" where availability is sacrificed in the hope that it will reduce contention
 * Most appropriate algorithms different for the two cases
 * Have to be careful with sharded systems.
 System with four shards where one shard goes down.
 Client sees 25% failure rate.
 If it flips circuit breaker you've turned 25% failure rate into 100% failure rate.
 * Can expand blast radius in microservice architectures.
 API server with APIs A, B, C and D internally implemented by microservices.
 If C fails, naive circuit breaker on client of API server sees 25% failure rate and blocks access to A, B and D too.